libogonek/ogonek/reference/text.markdown

 *Requires*: `CodePointSequence` is a code point sequence, and `validation` is a validation strategy object.

+*Effects*: encodes the code points from `that` at the end of this instance's underlying storage.

+*Returns*: an iterator to the beginning of the inserted values.

 *Validation*: invalid sequences are treated according to `validation`.